DLandDS/DLandDS/README.md

 SpigotMc Developer
 ------------------

 I have graduated majoring in Computer Engineering at UPI YPTK Padang.
-I've been working as a spigot developer since 2021.
+I am working at Lung West Sumatera Hospital as Full Stack Developer.

 * 🌍 I'm based in Indonesia
 * 💻 I'm a member of Clyatge Core Team